 At some point, The ADHD Partner Survey blog will consider other subsets of the data as well.
-For now, we’ll study responses from the 111 respondents with ADHD partners who have been diagnosed and who were known to the respondent before taking medication .
+For now, we examine responses from the 111 respondents with ADHD partners who have been diagnosed (and who the respondent knew before the ADHD partner started taking medication).

-We do not know how data from support-group members (the majority of survey respondents) compares to a control group—that is, people who are not in a support group, not having trouble in their relationship, or not involved with an adult who has ADHD.
-That might happen in the future, but it will be tricky to identify couples in troubled relationships that aren’t, in fact, affected by ADHD.
+We do not know how data from support-group members (the majority of survey respondents) compares to a control group.
+By a control group, I mean individuals who are not in a support group, not having trouble in their relationship, or not involved with an adult who has ADHD.
+That might happen in the future.
+Yet it will be tricky to identify couples in troubled relationships that aren’t, in fact, affected by ADHD.
 It is too widely missed and misunderstood, even by nationally recognized relationship experts.

 In October and November of 2004, 148 respondents completed the password-protected, 175-question online survey.
 Another 14 completed the survey in spring 2005, for a total of 162 respondents.

 Each had many opportunities to include textual responses that clarified or expanded on their selections.
 Anonymity was assured.
-The sheer number of respondents is remarkable, as is the completion rate: only a handful dropped out, typically because of technical problems with their computers or Internet access.
+The sheer number of respondents is remarkable.
+The completion rate is also noteworthy.
+Only a handful dropped out, typically because of technical problems with their computers or Internet access.
 Clearly, these respondents were highly motivated to help educate others.

 This was not a random survey posted on the Internet.
-For the data to have any meaning, the respondents had to be qualified.
-Participants were limited to individuals whose stories I had followed long enough in the support group to be confident of their legitimacy.
-The 111 respondents whose answers are reported in this book show the following demographics (for full demographic data, click here):
+For the data to have meaning, the respondents should be qualified.
+I limited participants to individuals whose stories I had followed long enough in the support group to be confident of their legitimacy.
+The 111 respondents whose answers are reported in this book show the following demographics:

 - 86 percent had male partners and 14 percent had female partners.